Federalist party definition

 definitionThe Federalist Party

 What does FEDERALIST PARTY mean?
-The Alien and Sedition Acts, which John Adams had signed into law in 1798, were another point of contention.
+Information and translations of FEDERALIST PARTY in the most comprehensive dictionary definitions resource on the web.
 Les fédéralistes regroupent sous la Révolution française les Français qui se sont soulevés en province en réaction à l'élimination des Girondins le 2 juin 1793. für Föderalisten) oder „Federalist Party“ (Föderalistische Partei) bezeichnete sich im Ursprung jene Parteirichtung, welche die amerikanische Verfassung von 1787 unterstützte.
 Alexander Hamilton formed the party during George Washington's first term.
 Les fédéralistes, représentés par Hamilton, puis par le président J.